Valproate Toxicity

 History and Physical

-Dermatohistopathology of valproate toxicity has shown correlations with cases of hypersensitivity vasculitis and psoriasiform eruption.
-Patients on chronic valproate therapy can present with alopecia due to telogen effluvium evident by diffuse hair loss, thinning, and greying of hair.[18]
-Valproate is also a potential teratogen, and its exposure during pregnancy correlate with a wide range of congenital malformation, including spina bifida, anencephaly, craniofacial abnormalities, and genitourinary defects.[19]
+Interestingly, the dermatohistopathology of valproate toxicity has been consistent with cases of hypersensitivity vasculitis and psoriasiform eruption.
+Patients on chronic valproate therapy may also exhibit symptoms consistent with alopecia due to telogen effluvium, including diffuse hair loss, thinning, and graying.[19]
+Valproate is also a potential teratogen.
+Fetal exposure to valproate during pregnancy can result in a wide range of congenital malformations, including spina bifida, anencephaly, craniofacial abnormalities, and genitourinary defects.[20]

 Evaluation

-Therapeutic serum concentrations of valproate usually range from 50 to 100 mg/L. valproic acid concentrations should be obtained at regular intervals (every 2 to 4 hours) until the serum valproate level starts declining.
-When there is a steady decline in the level, it suggests that a peak serum level has been reached.
-Patients with serum concentrations greater than 180 mg/dl have a central nervous system (CNS) dysfunction.[20]
+Therapeutic serum concentrations of valproate usually range from 50 to 100 mg/L. Valproate levels should be obtained every 2 to 4 hours for patients with suspected valproate toxicity and until the serum valproate level starts declining.
+A steady decline in the level suggests a peak serum level has been reached.[21]
+Unbound valproate levels are an assessment tool in patients who are hypoalbuminemic, or when signs of valproate toxicity are present despite low or normal total valproate levels.[16]

 Treatment / Management

-Hemodialysis with extracorporeal treatment is indicated for valproate concentration >1300 mg/L (>9000 micromol/L), presence of shock, or cerebral edema.
-Hemodialysis and hemoperfusion can reduce the elimination half-life of valproate as per the current literature.
-In one case study, hemodialysis decreased the half-life of valproate from 13 hours before treatment to 1.7 hours after treatment and showed significant clinical improvement within 4 hours of treatment.
-Intermittent hemodialysis is the preferred extracorporeal elimination technique, although continuous renal replacement therapy (CRRT) is an acceptable alternative if the patient is hemodynamically unstable.
-Extracorporeal treatment can stop if the serum valproate concentration reduces to 50 to 100 mg/L (350 to 700 micromol/L), and the patient exhibits evidence of clinical improvement as manifested by normal hemodynamic status, improved mental status, and normalizing acid-base and electrolyte balance.[30]
+Hemodialysis is indicated for serum valproate concentrations greater than 1300 mg/L and in patients experiencing shock or cerebral edema.
+Hemodialysis can greatly reduce the elimination half-life of valproate.
+In one case study, hemodialysis decreased the half-life of valproate from 13 hours to 1.7 hours.
+Additionally, hemodialysis contributed to significant clinical improvement for the patient within 4 hours of treatment.
+Intermittent hemodialysis is the preferred technique for patients experiencing valproate toxicity, although continuous renal replacement therapy is an acceptable alternative if the patient cannot tolerate intermittent hemodialysis.
+Hemodialysis treatment can be discontinued if the serum valproate concentration drops below 100 mg/L and the patient shows signs of clinical improvement, including normotension, improved mental status, pH normalization, and resolution of electrolyte abnormalities.[32]

 Differential Diagnosis